 - Two Dreams: 60 MORE Substance Abuse Group Therapy Activities | (2016)

 Psychoeducation & Process Groups

 In need of fresh material?
 It can be easy to fall into a rut, especially if you’re burnout or working with a particularly challenging group.
 The following three PDF downloads are lists of ideas for group topics.
-I also included two links to sites with helpful suggestions.

 - Positive Psychology: Your Ultimate Group Therapy Guide (+ Activities & Topic Ideas) | (2020)